 David Limbaugh has a stellar column out today, discussing the Darwin vs. design debate.
 Simply put, Limbaugh’s column gets the facts straight.

 Supporters of intellectual engagement in academia and a public marketplace of ideas would do well to check out the latest edition of Academe, which features letters from philosopher and legal scholar Francis J. Beckwith and distinguished Mechanical Engineer Walter Bradley.
 (See the bottom quarter of the page, here).
 The two Baylor University professors set the facts straight and defend the continuing debate over intelligent design theory in the academy.
-The letters come in response to earlier ad hominem attacks and wild-eyed conspiracy theories thrown their way by Barbara Forrest and Glen Branch—previously blogged about here.
-It would be one thing if Forrest and Branch chose to vigorously argue for neo-Darwinian evolutionary theory based upon the scientific merits.
-That would be Read More ›
+The letters come in response to earlier ad hominem attacks and wild-eyed conspiracy theories thrown their way by Barbara Forrest and Glen Branch — previously blogged about here. t would be one thing if Forrest and Branch chose to vigorously argue for neo-Darwinian evolutionary theory based upon the scientific merits.
+That Read More ›